-Peled is particularly vocal in her defence of Palestinian children and their right to education and has advocated strongly on their behalf at Sakharov Prize Network events and in meetings with the European Parliament, including in Jerusalem.
-In the aftermath of the 2014 Gaza War, Peled, in a passionate and emotional speech at a human rights subcommittee hearing on the situation of children in armed conflicts, accused Israel of perpetrating a holocaust on Palestinians in Gaza.
+Peled is particularly vocal in her defence of Palestinian children and their right to education, and has advocated strongly on their behalf at SPN events and in meetings with the European Parliament, including in Jerusalem.
+In the aftermath of the 2014 Gaza War, Peled, in a passionate and emotional speech at a Subcommittee on Human Rights hearing on the situation of children in armed conflicts, accused Israel of perpetrating a holocaust on Palestinians in Gaza.

-Together with fellow Sakharov laureates Salima Ghezali and Taslima Nasreen, Peled has also published an opinion calling on 'leaders and representatives of the EU, to actively and openly encourage the Palestinian Authority to join the ICC'.
+Together with fellow Sakharov laureates Salima Ghezali and Taslima Nasreen, Peled has also published an opinion calling on 'leaders and representatives of the EU to actively and openly encourage the Palestinian Authority to join the ICC'.